andrasq/node-qbson/README.md

 ### qbson.Decimal128( hi, hi2, hi3, lo )

-128-bit ieee 754 floating point.
+128-bit ieee 754 decimal floating point.
 It is read and written as 4 4-byte unsigned integers.

 ### qbson.MinKey( )

-A MongoDB entity that is guaranteed to sort before any other entity.
+A MongoDB entity whose Mongo sort order is before any other entity.

 ### qbson.MaxKey( )

-A MongoDB entity that is guaranteed to sort after every other entity.
+A MongoDB entity whose Mongo sort order is after every other entity.

 Benchmarks